 Getting to Boppard By Train

-Trains to Boppard Germany are frequent, with two regional services and additional high-speed services calling there every hour.
+Trains to Boppard are frequent, with two regional services and additional high-speed services calling there every hour.
 Bear in mind that you need tickets for Boppard Hbf, the main station as opposed to Boppard-Bad Salzig or Boppard-Hirzenach, which are further upriver.

 Journey times to Boppard from other German cities include: